-China's unequalled and unprecedented rapid economic growth and development in recent decades has generated wide interest among the international media, researchers and general public.
-As well as providing an overview of the rapid process of economic growth and structural transformation in the country in the last 40-70 years (as compared with the rest of the world), the course aims to explore issues including: why China achieved such rapid progress; what factors were responsible for it; what role the economic reforms and opening up (begun in1978) played; what foundations were laid in the prior period of 1949-78, the first thirty years of the People's Republic; internationally, what contributions were made by the new wave of globalization and fast expanding global production networks, and what lessons and experiences one may draw for other developing countries (the transferability issue); and, finally, what key challenges lie ahead for the country.

-As much as possible, each recorded lecture will present both facts and analyses of these facts on a topic (10 topics in all), using relevant models from economic theory, so as to provide students with a good understanding of the issues involved, to be followed by a 3-hour live virtual class discussing the issues in more depth, as well as Q&A. It is expected that, upon completion of the course, each student will not only have a good knowledge of China's evolving economic system and changing economic conditions, but also a broad understanding of why and how different factors have combined to make possible China's impressive economic performance in recent decades, and why some lessons may be transferable but others would seem not.
+China's unequalled and unprecedented rapid economic growth and development in recent decades has generated wide interest among the international researchers, media, and general public.
+As well as providing an overview of the rapid process of economic growth and structural transformation in the country in the last 45-75 years (as compared with the rest of the world), the course aims to explore issues including: why China achieved such rapid progress; what factors were responsible for that; what role the economic reforms and opening up (begun in1978) played; what foundations were laid in the prior period of 1949-78 (i.e. the first thirty years of the People's Republic); internationally, what contributions were made by the new wave of globalization and fast expanding global production networks; what lessons and experiences one may draw for other developing countries (i.e. the transferability issue); and, finally, what key challenges lie ahead for the country.
+As much as possible, each lecture will present both facts and analyses based on these facts, using relevant models from economic theory, so as to provide students with a good understanding of the issues involved.
+It is expected that, upon completion of the course, each student will not only have a good knowledge of China's evolving economic system and changing economic conditions, but also a broad understanding of why and how different factors have combined to make possible China's impressive economic performance in the recent decades, and why some lessons may be transferable but others would seem not.

-Pre-requisites/Target audience
+Pre-requisites /Target audience

-A university-level introductory course in Economics (e.g. Principles of Economics) or social sciences in general.
+A university-level introductory course in Economics (e.g. Principles of Economics) and social sciences in general.